What is the CMYK Color Model? Why Is It Important?

 Production printers are mainly for in-plant print shops or organizations that need to print on specialty media frequently.

 There are also plenty of other printer brands that sell production machines for workgroups with varying goals.
-Vetting out your options is always recommended, especially when it comes to production printers that can run well into the thousand-dollar range.
+Vetting out your options is always recommended, especially when it comes to production printers that can run well into the hundred thousand-dollar range.

-Read our blog on production multifunction printers to learn more about them and whether investing in one might be right for you.
+Read our blog on production printers to learn more about them and whether investing in one might be right for you.